Corfliss/cs-courses-notes/Database Design Theory and Normalization.md

 * Avoid relation that has matching attribute apart from PK and FK

 # Functional Dependency
+## Definition:
+* Let A, B be sets of attributes
+* A -> B equals A functionally determines B
+* Whenever two tuples agree on A then they agree on B.

+## Another Definition

 # Normalization Based on Primary Key
 # General Normal Form
 # Functional Dependency